Sunday, 31 May 2009

 l

-The Mayor becomes Chair for a year's monthly meetings of full council (not committees) and acquires a busy diary of opening ceremonies and charitable events to attend on top of the usual work in his or her own ward; the Mayor gets a modest allowance to cover the additional costs and extra time involved.
+The Mayor becomes Chairman for a year's monthly meetings of full council (not committees) and acquires a busy diary of ceremonies and charitable events to attend on top of the usual work in his or her own ward.
+The Mayor gets a modest allowance to cover the additional costs and extra time involved.

 l